Rabbi Shahar Colt

 Sivan is originally from Long Island, New York, but now lives in Waltham, Massachusetts, where she studies at Brandeis University.
 There, she is pursuing a degree in Sociology with minors in Theater Arts and Social Justice & Social Policy.
 The three primary loves of her life are Torah, community organizing and French fries.
 The fourth primary love of her life is bringing these joys to new generations of Jewish students.

-My name is Aviva Feldman.
-I am a junior at Wellesley College, majoring in Spanish and minoring in Teaching and Learning Studies.
-I am currently working towards certification to teach grades 1-6.
-I am originally from Evanston, Illinois, a suburb of Chicago.
-I grew up at the Jewish Reconstructionist Congregation (JRC), in addition to attending Camp JRF for six years.
-At Wellesley, I am involved in Hillel and Chamber Music Society (I play the harp!), in addition to my education work, which takes up a lot of my time.
-This will be my second year teaching at Dorshei Tzedek, and I am excited to be working with the same amazing students I had the privilege of getting to know last year.
+Aviva Feldman is a senior at Wellesley College, majoring in Spanish and minoring in Teaching and Learning Studies.
+She is currently working towards certification to teach grades 1-6.
+She is originally from Evanston, Illinois, a suburb of Chicago.
+She grew up at the Jewish Reconstructionist Congregation (JRC), in addition to attending Camp JRF for six years.
+At Wellesley, she is involved in Hillel and Chamber Music Society (she plays the harp!), in addition to her education work, which takes up a lot of her time.
+This will be her third year teaching at Dorshei Tzedek, and she is excited to be working with the same amazing students she had the privilege of getting to know last year.

 Kitah Vav (Sixth Grade)